smerdov/eSports_Sensors_Dataset/README.md

 If you find this dataset useful for your research, please cite the paper:
 ```
 @article{smerdov2020collection,
-  title={Collection and Validation of Psycophysiological Data from Professional and Amateur Players: a Multimodal eSports Dataset},
+  title={Collection and Validation of Psychophysiological Data from Professional and Amateur Players: a Multimodal eSports Dataset},
   author={Smerdov, Anton and Zhou, Bo and Lukowicz, Paul and Somov, Andrey},
   journal={arXiv preprint arXiv:2011.00958},
   year={2020}